cw417/public-notes/cps393/cps393-notes.md

 ### Motions

 - Combine these with other commands to perform combo actions
+- movements also work as motions (ex. see `d` delete command below in Editing)
 - `w` - to end of word
 - `iw` - inner word; include entire word under cursor
-- `$` - to end of line
-- `0` - to beginning of line

 ### Editing

 - all commands are relative to normal mode
+- `u` - undo; undo last change since save to buffer
+  - note: does not work exactly like a normal word processor
+  - sometimes undoes more than you might want it to
+- `R` - redo
 - `i` - insert; enter insert mode at space *before* cursor
 - `a` - append; enter insert mode at space *after* cursor
 - `d{motion}` - delete according to motion
-  - `dw` - delete from cursor to end of word
-  - `diw` - delete current word that cursor is inside
-  - `d$` - delete from cursor to end of line
-  - `d0` - delete from cursor to beginning of line
+  - `dd` - delete current line
-  - `dgg` - delete from cursor to beginning of file
-  - `dG` - delete from cursor to end of file
+  - see [useful combos](#useful-combos) for more commands
 - `o` - insert new line *below* cursor and enter insert mode
 - `O` - insert new line *above* cursor and enter insert mode
 - `y` - yank; copy highlighted area